 In this tutorial, we will show you how to install Vagrant on Ubuntu 18.04 LTS.
 For those of you who didn’t know, a Vagrant is an open-source tool for building an entire virtual development environment.
 Frequently, a test environment is needed for analyzing the latest release and new tools.
-Also, it reduces the time spent on re-building that your OS.
-By default, vagrant uses VirtualBox for managing the Virtualization.
+Also, it reduces the time spent on re-building your OS.
+By default, the vagrant uses VirtualBox for managing the Virtualization.
 Vagrant acts as the fundamental configuration for managing/deploying multiple reproducible virtual environments with the same configuration.